Washington shooting: Road closed at scene of incident as police investigation continues

 Speaking following the incident on Thursday, Superintendent Paul Stewart urged anyone with information to get in touch, and said: “It appears that a firearm has been fired during an altercation and we are trying to identify who has been involved.”

-Adam Smurthwaite, who works at the nearby Blue House Pharmacy, spoke to the Echo on Friday.
+A man who works in the area, but did not want to be named, spoke to the Echo on Friday.

 He said: “It was about 2 o’clock and I was upstairs doing some paperwork.